-- 3.5 The Neighbourhood Development Plan will ensure that new housing contributes to a viable and balanced community through: - Identifying land for new housing to meet the requirements of the Local Plan Core Strategy. - Seeking a mix of house types, sizes and tenures to address local housing needs. - Providing settlement boundaries for Tarrington and Little Tarrington.
+- 3.5 The Neighbourhood Development Plan will ensure that new housing contributes to a viable and balanced community through: - Identifying land for new housing to meet the requirements of the Local Plan Core Strategy. - Seeking a mix of house types, sizes and tenures to address local housing needs, including affordable family homes. - Encouraging energy-efficient housing. - Providing settlement boundaries for Tarrington and Little Tarrington.